egmkang/GrpcConsul/README.md

   * Server register a service in Consul
   * Client tries to invoke a service with Consul as resolver
   * Services are checked by Consul
-  * Client can blacklist endpoints for a while
+  * Client can blacklist endpoints for a while and recover then

 # How to run ?